Introduction to 10 Workers’ Compensation Tips for Surviving the System

 There are many crossroads during the life of a workers’ compensation claim.
 Starting from the time that the injured worker is placed on workers’ compensation and continuing until the time that the injured worker successfully returns to work, the choices made at each crossroad can and do change the outcome, for better or worse.
 Don’t make the wrong workers’ compensation decisions.
 Let us be your workers’ compensation guide.
 Get more than the average workers’ compensation settlement in Pa, and stop dealing with workers’ comp insurance adjusters.
 Let us handle your claim for free today!

-We are available to answer questions and will provide consultations at any time at no charge.
+We are available to answer questions and will provide workers’ compensation tips and consultations at any time for no charge.
 We hope you find the Survival Guide helpful and encourage you to call us sooner, rather than later.

 1. Be sure your injury description is correct.